- 15/10/2023

 The best time to visit Paracas is in the summertime from December to May, when the days are warm and the skies are clear.
 During this season temperatures range between a pleasant 26°C to light muggy 28°C. While the summertime in Paracas offers the best climate, it is also the most popular time to visit the town.

 Two more things to keep in mind when traveling to Paracas.
 Paracas is a very windy, if sometimes not even a stormy town.
-It is not a coincidence that the cities’ name Paracas comes from the Quechua word paraq’as and stands for ‘sand storm’.
-In Paracas you will have winds throughout the whole year.
+It is not a coincidence that the city’s name Paracas comes from the Quechua word paraq’as and stands for ‘sand storm’.
+In Paracas, you will have winds throughout the whole year.
 So a windbreaker comes in handy.

-Also, similarly to Lima, precipitation in Paracas is very low to non existent.
-It almost never rains.
-Thus, for locals the world umbrella is a foreign word.
-You won’t need to worry about getting wet, unless you take a dive in the ocean.
+Also, similarly to Lima, precipitation in Paracas is very low to non-existent.
+It rarely rains.
+Thus, for locals, the world umbrella is a foreign word.
+You won’t need to worry about getting wet unless you dive into the ocean.

 What does it cost to visit Paracas?